CGM is reading low values at night

 Problem

-When pressure is applied to a CGM sensor, such as when a participant sleeps on their side and lays on the sensor, the CGM may read a false low value.
-This is sometimes evident by a steep, sudden drop in the continuous glucose graph.
-This occurs because the interstitial fluids (fluids between cells) decrease when pressure is applied to that area, which causes the sensor's needle to detect less fluid and therefore less glucose.
+When pressure is applied to a CGM sensor, such as when a participant sleeps on their side and lies on the sensor, the CGM may read a false low value.
+This is often evident by a steep, sudden drop in the continuous glucose graph.
+This occurs because CGM sensors do not check blood, but rather interstitial fluids (fluids between cells), and the volume of such fluids decreases when pressure is applied to that area, causing the sensor's needle to detect less fluid and therefore less glucose.

 Uploaded Image (Thumbnail)